Get us in your inbox

 • Tsim Sha Tsui

-Richard Simmons sure knows how to make a workout fun, but he has nothing compared to this place.
-The AME E-Sports Stadium has numerous main e-sports facilities, including skiing, where you can experience being part of the US national skiing team; boxing with smart punching bags loaded with sensors; rowing across Victoria Harbour; horse racing; and cycling that mimics the famous Lung Wo Road cycling competition route.
-During each session, you can analyse and generate a report that illustrates your fitness level in power, balance, coordination, agility, speed, and reaction with the help of a smart bracelet connected to your avatar.
+Keep your work out fun at AME Stadium, where you'll find numerous e-sports facilities including skiing, where you can experience being part of the US national skiing team; boxing, featuring smart punching bags loaded with sensors; rowing, horse racing, and cycling that mimics the famous Lung Wo Road cycling competition route.
+During each session, you can even analyse and generate a report that illustrates your fitness level in power, balance, coordination, agility, speed, and reaction with the help of a smart bracelet connected to your avatar.

 Advertising